 As an online student, it's important to ensure you have good self-motivation, self-discipline and good time managment skills.
 The technology is just as important, however, so it doesn't get in the way of your learning and so that computer problems are minimized while learning online.

-Be sure to check your browser using GRCC's browser checker to ensure your computer is configured correctly for the College's Blackboard system.
+Be sure to check your browser using Blackboard's Browser Checker to ensure your computer is configured correctly for Blackboard.
+This can be done at https://en-us.help.blackboard.com/Learn/Student/Getting_Started/Browser_Support/Browser_Checker.

 GRCC's online courses are designed with several prerequisite skills.
 As a student in an online course, you should have:

 - Familiarity with the basic operation and troubleshooting of a computer.

 - Familiarity with the basic operation of connecting to the internet.